 Transient ischemic attack

 A transient ischemic attack (TIA) is a stroke that lasts less than 24 hours.
-One of its symptoms can sometimes be a blurred vision in one or both eyes.
+One of its symptoms can sometimes be blurred vision in one or both eyes.

 Wet macular degeneration